irvirv/cbsecurity_template/readme.md

  - billy_tech (has admin permission)

- - jane_admin (has all permissions  - view, create, update, and admin).
+ - jane_admin (has all permissions  - view, create, update, and modify).

  All users have password of "test".